mwgeurts/tomo_extract/README.md

 ### ParseDetData

-`ParseDetData()` is a function that exctracts the dose1, dose2, and detector data from a compressed TomoTherapy Detector Data file (detdata.dat).
+`ParseDetData()` is a function that extracts the dose1, dose2, and detector data from a compressed TomoTherapy Detector Data file (detdata.dat).
 This function will display a progress bar while it loads (unless MATLAB was executed with the -nodisplay, -nodesktop, or -noFigureWindows flags).
 The following terminal commands are used to download the detector data file from the DRS following delivery:

 ```
 ftp drs